felys-lang/felys-docs/docs/en/api/worker.md

 }
 ```

-- `time`: initialization time, toknization time, and exeuction time.
+- `time`: Initialization time, toknization time, and exeuction time.
-- `stdout`：everything written by `cx.write()` will be joined using `\n` and returned here.
+- `stdout`: Everything written by `cx.write()` will be joined using `\n` and returned here.
-- `exit`：if you `return` something in the main body of the program, that object will be returned to here.
-If nothing get returned explicitly, the default value is `Object::None`.
+- `exit`: If you `return` something in the main body of the program, that object will be returned here.
+If nothing is returned explicitly, the default value is `Object::None`.